core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When a client deletes a topic-data, the topic is placed into the HALF CREATED state, where clients can read, update and delete the topic-configuration and await for a publisher to begin publication.

-## Rate Limiting {#rate-limit}

-The server hosting a data resource may have to handle a potentially very large number of publishers and subscribers at the same time.
-This means the server can easily become overwhelmed if it receives too many publications in a short period of time.

-In this situation, if a client is sending publications too fast, the server SHOULD return a 4.29 (Too Many Requests) response {{!RFC8516}}.
-As described in {{!RFC8516}}, the Max-Age option {{!RFC7252}} in this response indicates the number of seconds after which the client may retry.
-The Broker MAY stop publishing messages from the client for the indicated time.

-When a client receives a 4.29 (Too Many Requests) response, it MUST NOT send any new publication requests to the same topic-data resource before the time indicated by the Max-Age option has passed.

 ## Topic-Data Interactions {#topic-data-interactions}